 Specifically, the creditor has to continue to report your debt as current if you're up to date on the debt when the creditor agrees to:

-But you have to come to an agreement first to avoid harmful reporting.
+You have to come to an agreement first to avoid harmful reporting.
 Don't unilaterally stop making your payments, delay your payments, or pay less than you're supposed to without talking to your lender or creditor beforehand.
 And you have to stick to the terms of the deal.
+The amendment defines "covered period" as the period starting January 31, 2020, until the later of 120 days after enactment of the CARES Act or 120 days after the end of the national state of emergency declaration.

 If you were already delinquent at the time of the agreement, however, the creditor can keep reporting the delinquent status unless you bring the account current.
 Also, in the case of a charge off, the creditor may continue to report it as a charge off.